syahdeee/Layout-Generator/README.md

 ![Fix Layout Flow](https://github.com/syahdeee/Layout-Generator/assets/100667458/6fead121-acbb-4c56-987d-691060520403)

 The input is a layout graph that represents the required components and relationships between components.
-We implemented the existing methods in the previous research to generate natural scenes [2 Transformer-Based Image Generation From Scene Graphs.pdf](https://github.com/user-attachments/files/15544906/2.Transformer-Based.Image.Generation.From.Scene.Graphs.pdf).
+We implemented the existing methods in the previous research to generate natural scenes [Transformer-Based Image Generation From Scene Graphs.pdf](https://github.com/user-attachments/files/15544906/2.Transformer-Based.Image.Generation.From.Scene.Graphs.pdf).
 Then, the placement of components in the layout will be generated.
 Here we list some generated layouts using SGTransformer model.

 | Layout Graph | Layout         |
 |--------------|-----------------|